Banking in India

 The Indian banking sector is broadly classified into scheduled and non-scheduled banks.
 The scheduled banks are those included under the 2nd Schedule of the Reserve Bank of India Act, 1934.
 The scheduled banks are further classified into: nationalised banks; State Bank of India and its associates; Regional Rural Banks (RRBs); foreign banks; and other Indian private sector banks.
 The SBI has merged its Associate banks into itself to create the largest Bank in India on 1 April 2017.
 With this merger SBI has a global ranking of 236 on Fortune 500 index.
 The term commercial banks refers to both scheduled and non-scheduled commercial banks regulated under the Banking Regulation Act, 1949.

 Generally the supply, product range and reach of banking in India is fairly mature-even though reach in rural India and to the poor still remains a challenge.
 The government has developed initiatives to address this through the State Bank of India expanding its branch network and through the National Bank for Agriculture and Rural Development (NABARD) with facilities like microfinance.
+According to the Reserve Bank of India (RBI), there are over 24.23 million fixed deposits in India, with a total of over ₹103 trillion currently locked in these deposits.
+This figure surpasses the ₹18.5 trillion held in current accounts and ₹59.70 trillion in savings accounts, which together come to ₹181 trillion.
+The majority of research studies state that Indians have historically preferred bank deposits over other investing options because of safety and security.
+Over 95% of Indian consumers prefer to keep their money in bank accounts, while less than 10% choose to invest in equities or mutual funds, according to a SEBI survey.
+As per the Reserve Bank of India (RBI), a significant portion of Indian household financial assets are held in the form of bank deposits.
+This is consistent with the traditional preference of Indian households for safe and liquid assets.

 History

 Ancient India

-The Vedas are the ancient Indian texts mention the concept of usury, with the word kusidin translated as "usurer".
+The Vedas, ancient Indian texts, mention the concept of usury, with the word kusidin translated as "usurer".
 The Sutras (700–100 BCE) and the Jatakas (600–400 BCE) also mention usury.
 Texts of this period also condemned usury: Vasishtha forbade Brahmin and Kshatriya varnas from participating in usury.
 By the 2nd century CE, usury became more acceptable.
 The Manusmriti considered usury an acceptable means of acquiring wealth or leading a livelihood.
 It also considered money lending above a certain rate and different ceiling rates for different castes a grave sin.

 The Jatakas, Dharmashastras and Kautilya also mention the existence of loan deeds, called rnapatra, rnapanna, or rnalekhaya.

 Later during the Mauryan period (321–185 BCE), an instrument called adesha was in use, which was an order on a banker directing him to pay the sum on the note to a third person, which corresponds to the definition of a modern bill of exchange.
 The considerable use of these instruments has been recorded.
 In large towns, merchants also gave letters of credit to one another.